vippsas/vipps-solutions/_common/_register_epayment_and_qr_webhook.md

-Register a webhook to alert you when your payment requests are approved.
+Register a webhook to alert you when your payment requests are approved and your QR codes are scanned.

 <details>
 <summary>What are webhooks?</summary>